errbotio/errbot/docs/user_guide/plugin_development/presence.rst

 a :class:`~errbot.backends.base.Presence` object for every presence change received by Err.

-Here's an example which simply logs each presence change to the root logger when it includes a status message:
+Here's an example which simply logs each presence change to the log when it includes a status message:

 .. code-block:: python

-    import logging
     from errbot import BotPlugin

     class PluginExample(BotPlugin):
         def callback_presence(self, presence):
             if presence.get_message() is not None:
-                logging.info(presence)
+                self.log.info(presence)